MeinChef/UDL-Loss-Fitting/README.md

 f(x|\mu,\kappa) = \frac{\exp(\kappa\cos(x-\mu))}{2\pi I_0(\kappa)}
 ```

-But since we are having three dimensions (speed, direction, pressure), a variant of the von Mises distribution, the _von Mises-Fischer Distribution_ that modifies the distribution to $p$ dimensions, could also be used.
+But since we have three dimensions (speed, direction, pressure), a variant of the von Mises distribution, the _von Mises-Fischer Distribution_ that modifies the distribution to $p$ dimensions, could also be used.

 ```math
 \begin{align}